domsson/fakesteak/README.md

  - Clean, well commented code
  - Public Domain

-Some things that migth rub you the wrong way:
+Some things that might rub you the wrong way:

  - No Japanese characters (for simplicity's sake)
  - Not cross-platform (no Win/Mac)